SumiSastri/dev-blogs/docs/history-of-the-web/part3-early-computers-and-computing.md

 ## The EDVAC and separation of compute, control and memory operations

 The EDVAC, separated the planning and set up stages, the compute operation and the storage of the instructions in memory.
 This meant data flow and control were programmed by circuits responsible for triggering operations at the correct time, Haigh observes.
-Programming now referred to programming instructions before operations stared and coding to the tasks of looking up numerical codes corresponding to the programming instructions.
+Programming now referred to programming instructions before operations started and coding to the tasks of looking up numerical codes corresponding to the programming instructions.

 von Neumann[4], in his _First draft of a report on the EDVAC_ discusses the need for the separation of concerns into the central arithmetic part, a central control part, various forms of memory required, the input and output drivers in the second section of the paper which details the main subdivisions of a computer system.